cirrusidentity/ssp-proxy-tutorial/USE_CASES.md

 IDaaS providers, such as Okta and Azure AD, usually have problems integrating with federations.
 A proxy can allow the federations and IDaaS providers to operate together.

+# Account Linking

+A user may log in with one of several accounts and have the same persistent identifier asserted, regardless of the originating Idp.